-Bias can be challenging to fight because it often goes unseen, lurking in our subconscious and causing members of the hiring team to favor one candidate over another for reasons even they may be unaware of.
-To help mitigate bias in the hiring process, resist the urge to make snap judgements about applicants.
-Rather than relying on your “gut instinct” when choosing a candidate, follow an objective hiring process that compares candidates fairly against one another and is repeated every time you’re looking to expand your team.
+Bias can be challenging to fight because it often goes unseen, lurking in our subconscious and causing hiring team members to favor one candidate over another for reasons they may be unaware of.
+To help mitigate bias in the hiring process, resist the urge to make snap judgments about applicants.
+Rather than relying on your “gut instinct” when choosing a candidate, follow an objective hiring process that compares candidates fairly against one another and is repeated every time you want to expand your team.

 Matching a position’s required skills with those on applicants’ resumes isn’t an easy task, especially for niche positions and senior leadership roles.
 So when you find someone who’s a great fit on paper, it can be tempting to overlook their not-so-great real-world qualities, like a chilly demeanor or an aversion to the kind of after-hours social gatherings that are a regular occurrence for your team.

 Although these things don’t directly correlate with a candidate’s ability to do a job, they do have a significant bearing on whether they’ll ultimately be happy at the company and stick around for the long haul.
-Even the most qualified candidate isn’t likely to last if they clash on a personal level with their managers, reports, or peers.
-So, in addition to assessing candidates’ hard skills and qualifications, be sure to give adequate weight to culture fit when hiring, as well.
+Even the most qualified candidate isn’t likely to last if they clash personally with their managers, reports, or peers.
+So, in addition to assessing candidates’ hard skills and qualifications, be sure to give adequate weight to culture fit when hiring.

 From candidate expectations to virtual interviews, hiring norms have changed dramatically in the last year alone.
-If you’re still relying on the same systems you used pre-pandemic, you’re setting yourself up for a hiring mistake.
-To make working for you a compelling offer to the best candidates, take a close look at your hiring process to make sure it’s up to current best practices.
+If you still rely on the same systems you used pre-pandemic, you’re setting yourself up for a hiring mistake.
+To make working for you a compelling offer to the best candidates, closely examine your hiring process to ensure it’s up to current best practices.

 Avoiding the same old, same old also applies to how you get the word out about a position.
-If you copy and paste your openings to the same few job boards, you’re going to attract the same mediocre pool of applicants.
-Make sure you’re getting in front of fresh candidates by using channels like social media to broaden your reach.
+If you copy and paste your openings to the same few job boards, you will attract the same mediocre pool of applicants.
+Ensure you’re getting in front of fresh candidates by using channels like social media to broaden your reach.

-While tedious, reference-checking helps you avoid pitfalls that you wouldn’t otherwise uncover during routine applicant screening.
-And, on the flip side, a glowing reference could help seal the deal for a candidate who has a great resume but perhaps wasn’t the strongest interviewer.
+While tedious, reference-checking helps avoid pitfalls you wouldn’t otherwise uncover during routine applicant screening.
+And on the flip side, a glowing reference could help seal the deal for a candidate with a great resume but perhaps wasn’t the strongest interviewer.

-When you need your car repaired, you could attempt to do it yourself.
+You could do your car yourself when you need it repaired.
 You might get lucky and save a little money… but you might be back to square one (and lose a lot of time in the process) if you don’t do it correctly the first time.
 Hiring works in much the same way.
-If you lack hiring expertise and decide to go the DIY route, you run the risk of making a hiring mistake that costs you time and money.
+If you lack hiring expertise and decide to go the DIY route, you risk making a hiring mistake that costs you time and money.